mortonjt/jekyll-now/_posts/2019-10-30-collaborate.md

 There are definitely scenarios where it is warranted to send a [letmegooglethat](http://letmegooglethat.com) link to someone.
 Google search has been a huge enabler of searching new content.
 However, it is still not quite up to research standards yet, and can be very challenging to learn new content.
-For instance, if someone asks you about the background behind your experimental design or or recommended papers on microbial exometabolites, telling them to google it is not only completely unreasonable.
+For instance, if someone asks you about the background behind your experimental design or asks for recommended papers on microbial exometabolites, telling them to google it is not only completely unreasonable.
 It is fucking rude.
 You wouldn't want someone to tell you to google VAEs / GLMs without any context.
 Would you?